allenabishekGithub/inter-domain-automatedNetworking/paper-2-compensation/design.md

 delivers less for nothing.
 The profile must be a rate-limited bottleneck with a queue, so that the loss is congestion and responds to offered load.

-This is **Phase 1 check 4** in Paper 1's plan — ten minutes, run long before anything here is built. **If it fails, the coupling mechanism does not exist and this paper does not exist in its current form.**
+Run this additional check during [Paper 1's Phase 1](../paper-1-federated-evidence/plan.md#8-build-phases), alongside its three base-system premise checks and long before anything here is built. **If it fails, the coupling mechanism does not exist and this paper does not exist in its current form.**

 ---